archetype-themes/plugin-theme-component/README.md

 ## Limitations Being Worked On

-* When you run `archie watch section`, only the Section folder is being watched.
-Included snippets repositories are ignored.
-* `watch collection` is not implemented.
 * Snippets can't include another snippet.
 * Stylesheets with a shared core are not handled at the moment.
 * No Stylesheet Merge or optimisation is being performed.
-* Installing multiple collections in a theme is not handled.
+* Installing multiple collections in a theme is not handled at the moment.

 ## Contributing